WebAudio/web-audio-cg/audio-device-client/explainer.md

 ## Non-goals

-- Is NOT to replace Web Audio API
+- Does NOT replace Web Audio API
-- Contains no media encoding/decoding service
+- Media encoding/decoding service

 ## Potential Use Cases